-We conducted two-years of ethnographic observation and unstructured interviews with doctoral students, post-docs, and faculties in materials science labs.
+We conducted two-years of ethnographic observation and unstructured interviews with doctoral students, post-docs, and faculty in university materials science labs.
 Ethnographic studies are a long-established method of understanding the social activities of scientists (Delamont and Atkinson 2001; Fujimura 1987; Knorr-Cetina 1981; Latour and Woolgar 1979; Owen-Smith 2001).
-In contrast to previous science studies that focused on social interaction in lab meetings, our observations took place in the laboratories where scientists' work of producing data normally occurs (Barley and Bechky 1994; Latour and Woolgar 1979; Lynch 1985).
-We use this approach for the following two main reasons.
-First, while observing social interactions may be important to understand the social construction of knowledge, data production generally precedes any meaningful discussions around it.
-Thus, it is important for us to directly observe the work of scientists to gain a contextual understanding of their work processes (Orr 1998) in order to avoid "a version of the event which has been eroded of all contingent circumstances" (Latour and Woolgar 1979).
+In contrast to previous science studies that focused on social interaction in lab meetings, our observations took place in the laboratories where scientists' work of producing data normally occurs.
+We use this approach for two main reasons.
+First, while observing social interactions is important to understand the social construction of knowledge, data production can often precede meaningful discussions around it.1 Thus, it is important for us to directly observe the work of scientists to gain a contextual understanding of their work processes (Orr 1998) in order to avoid "a version of the event which has been eroded of all contingent circumstances" (Latour and Woolgar 1979).
 The second benefit of our approach comes from the prevalence of data production failures in laboratory science, which spares us from picking a project and observing it from start to end.
 While we did not observe the entire life cycles of all projects, the external validity of research is enhanced by visiting two different labs, spanning multiple projects.
 Since these labs varied in size, structure, and studied materials, this also allows us to observe potential organizational heterogeneities in searching for solutions (Dunbar 1995).